Harris and Walz say they're 'joyful warriors,' narrowly miss tarmac confrontation with Vance

 Harris told the day's first rally in Eau Claire, "As Tim Walz likes to point out, we are joyful warriors.”
 Contributing to that feeling, the Harris campaign said it had raised $36 million in the first 24 hours after she announced Walz as her running mate.

-The vice president said the pair look on the future with optimism, unlike former President Donald Trump whom she accused of being stuck in the past and preferring a confrontational style of politics — even as she criticized her opponent herself.
+The vice president said the pair look on the future with optimism, unlike Trump, the former president and Republican White House nominee, whom she accused of being stuck in the past and preferring a confrontational style of politics — even as she criticized her opponent herself.

-“Someone who suggests we should terminate the Constitution of the United States should never again have the chance to sit behind the seal of the United States," Harris said, her voice rising amid applause from a crowd her campaign said numbered more than 12,000.
+“Someone who suggests we should terminate the Constitution of the United States should never again have the chance to sit behind the seal of the United States," Harris said, her voice rising.

+Later, at an evening rally in an airport hangar outside Detroit where the campaign announced a crowd of 15,000-strong, Michigan Gov. Gretchen Whitmer, herself frequently mentioned as a future presidential candidate, declared, “We need a strong woman in the White House and it’s about damn time.”

+“This election’s going to be a fight,” Harris told the Michigan crowd.
+"We like a good fight.”

-Wednesday's campaign swing was especially important for her and Walz since Biden's winning coalition from four years ago has showed signs of fraying over the summer — particularly in Michigan, which has emerged as a focal point of Democratic divisions over Biden's handling of the Israel-Hamas conflict.
+The swing was especially important for Harris and Walz since Biden's winning coalition from four years ago has showed signs of fraying over the summer — particularly in Michigan, which has emerged as a focal point of Democratic divisions over Biden's handling of the Israel-Hamas conflict.

-With Biden now out of the race, leaders of the Arab American community and key unions say they are encouraged by the running mate choice.
+With the president now out of the race, leaders of the Arab American community and key unions say they are encouraged by Harris' running mate choice.
 Walz's addition to the ticket has soothed some tensions, signaling to some leaders that Harris had heard concerns about another leading contender for the vice presidential slot, Gov. Josh Shapiro of Pennsylvania, who they felt had gone too far in his support for Israel.

 “The party is recognizing that there’s a coalition they have to rebuild,” said Abdullah Hammoud, the mayor of Dearborn, Michigan.
 “Picking Walz is another sign of good faith.”

-Trump, too, has put emphasis on appealing to voters in Midwestern states with his choice of Vance an Ohio Republican senator, as his running mate.
-Vance was even bracketing the Harris-Walz ticket with Michigan and Wisconsin appearances of his own on Wednesday.
+Trump, too, has emphasized appealing to Midwestern voters with his choice of Vance, an Ohio senator, as his running mate.
+Vance bracketed the Harris-Walz ticket with Michigan and Wisconsin appearances of his own Wednesday.

-Harris posed for a group picture with the girls around the same time Vance was deplaning, and he began walking over to Air Force Two, trailed by his security detail.

 The vice president eventually climbed into her motorcade, and it pulled away before they could interact.
-Still, that the pair came so close to doing so on a tarmac was unusual given the carefully scripted nature of campaign schedules.
+Still, that the pair came so close to doing so was unusual given the carefully scripted nature of campaign schedules.

 “I just wanted to check out my future plane,” Vance later told reporters, meaning that he’d travel on Air Force Two should he and Trump be elected in November.
 He also criticized Harris for not taking questions from reporters, though she sometimes answers shouted questions while boarding or leaving her plane for campaign stops.

-Vance later told the crowd at his Eau Claire event, “We actually just saw the vice president's plane" and then joked of reporters traveling with him, “I figured they must be lonely because Kamala Harris doesn’t take any questions."
+At his subsequent Eau Claire event, Vance referred to reporters traveling with him in saying, “I figured they must be lonely because Kamala Harris doesn’t take any questions."

 “If those people want to call me weird I call it a badge of honor,” Vance said, responding to a moniker Walz used to describe him that made the Minnesota governor notable online in the days before Harris tapped him as her running mate.

-Addressing the Democrats' Wisconsin rally ahead of Harris, Walz had some critical words for Vance but trained most of his sharpest words on Trump, saying the former president “mocks our laws, he sows chaos and division amongst the people and that’s to say nothing of the job he did as president.”
+Walz had some critical words for Vance in both Wisconsin and Michigan but trained most of his sharpest words on Trump, saying the former president “mocks our laws, he sows chaos and division amongst the people and that’s to say nothing of the job he did as president.”

+Walz also stressed that he and Harris are promoting neighborliness and common community, even suggesting that his state's football fans were happy for Detroit's long-underperforming NFL team when it nearly made the most-recent Super Bowl: “Vikings fans are proud of the Lions.”

 Republicans are trying to portray Harris and Walz as too liberal for the Midwest, with Sen. Ron Johnson, R-Wis., saying on a conference call that Walz is “part of the radical, crazy left as is Vice President Harris.”